How to Cope with Personal Injury Claims

 - Motorcycle Accidents

 Events Leading to Personal Injury Claims

 Personal injury is often used in reference to incidents in which injury resulted from negligence.
 Negligence is when an entity owed you a duty of care, and failed to exercise that care and as a result you were injured.
 For example, other drivers owe you a duty to drive safely on the road, so you can be safe.
-If a truck driver, has a truck in disrepair and is working too many hours and is speeding in the rain and then collides with you, they may be considered negligent.
+If a truck driver has a truck in disrepair, is working too many hours, is speeding in the rain and then collides with you, they may be considered negligent.
 Sometimes, you don’t need to prove negligence, you just need to show that an injury occurred in certain circumstances.
-For example, in some states if a dog bites you the owner automatically owes you compensation for your injuries which is known as strict liability.
+For example, in some states if a dog bites you, the owner automatically owes you compensation for your injuries which is known as strict liability.
 In some states if your employer fails to give you the proper equipment to secure a ladder or scaffolding and you fall, the employer is automatically liable and must pay you for your injures.

 Some of the damages incurred in personal injury claims are bodily injury, intentional cause of emotional distress, and negligent cause of emotional distress.
 Some examples of situations that may warrant personal injury claims are:

 - Injury resulting from assault

 Personal injury claims may also arise from accidents that occur in a clinical setting, or chronic conditions resulting from harmful substances in the workplace.
 These types of health issues are often referred to as industrial diseases.

 Hiring a Lawyer for a Personal Injury Claim